Easter Saturday and Sunday at the Four Winds 2019 Sound Shell Program Announced

 More geographical references flow through the program on Saturday morning which includes our featured composer, Elena Kats-Chernin’s work ‘38th Parallel’ which makes literal and musical references to the border between North and South Korea.
 It features Christina Leonard – one of Australia’s finest Saxophone players who plays ‘an impossibly high, sustained note which appears like the sun to offer hope’….

 Two short works by ANAM alumni trumpeter and composer Josh Rogan will provide interludes during the main sets of music.

-We are welcoming the Arcadia Wind Quintet to the Festival who, along with musicians from ANAM will be performing an amazing piece called ‘Tetris’ by Lior Novak.
+We are welcoming the Arcadia Wind Quintet to the Festival who, along with musicians from ANAM will be performing an amazing piece called ‘Tetris’ by Lior Navok.
 For those of you who were at the 2018 Festival, this Israeli composer is a great friend of Ariel Zuckermann who was our featured flautist from Israel.
 Inspired by the frenetic energy of New York this work for double wind quintet reflects on our modern ‘breathless’ pace of life.
 What better way to reflect on how fortunate we are that the Four Winds Festival affords us time to breathe?

 If you want to dive into the world of a professional musician don’t miss the masterclass in the Windsong Pavilion on Saturday lunchtime during which our international guest, Viennese pianist Stefan Vladar, will be working with pianists and sharing insights into how he approaches learning work and preparing for performances.